KenRoekasa/Neon-Element/README.md

     - Will probably change
 - Change boundaries when colliding so it will be a diagonal boundary
 - When you die become a ghost that doesn't collide with anyone but can spectate, opacity turned down
+- Constantly check for people in hit area and place into an array and when heavy/light attack is called damage all players in that array